- Initial training - continuing education

 Knowledge related to Management Sciences

-- To know the major concepts, theories and authors in the field of management
+- Knowing the major concepts, theories and authors in the field of management

-- To know the major epistemological paradigms of the Human and Social Sciences
+- Knowing the major epistemological paradigms of the Human and Social Sciences

-- To know the main research methodologies in Management Sciences
+- Knowing the main research methodologies in Management Sciences

 Know-how specific to the scientific research activity

-- Conceive, plan, implement a complex research project
+- Conceiving, planning, implementing a complex research project

-- Use appropriate technologies to compile bibliographies, manage databases, collect and disseminate information.
+- Using appropriate technologies to compile bibliographies, manage databases, collect and disseminate information.

 - Making research work understandable and affordable to different audiences

-- To develop a research activity in an ethical and responsible manner
+- Developing a research activity in an ethical and responsible manner

 Know-how related to scientific communication

-- Write a document describing the design, planning, implementation and results of a complex research project (Memorandum of Validation of Research Achievements)
+- Writing a document describing the design, planning, implementation and results of a complex research project (Memorandum of Validation of Research Achievements)

-- To share and compare one's thoughts with other researchers, by expressing oneself on one's field of expertise with one's peers, the scientific community at large.
+- Sharing and comparing one's thoughts with other researchers, by expressing oneself on one's field of expertise with one's peers, the scientific community at large.